The birth of

 Founding President, BMS NSW

-The aim and objective of the Society was followed with great enthusiasm and interest.
-Of particular interest Dr Moliur Rahman worked tirelessly for the first four years as General Secretary Dr Najmunnahar successfully took the responsibility of the Education Subcommittee.
-Dr Moinul Islam, Dr Zakir Parvez and Dr Shaila ISIam took great care in the organizational infrastructure and membership.
-Dr Jesrnin Shalique took great care in the treasury in the subsequent years and Dr Sabbir Siddique took great interest in reflecting our cultural heritage just to name a few.
-In our first annual meeting we also gave life time honorary membership to Dr M R
+The aim and objective of the Society has been followed with great enthusiasm and interest by all members involved.
+In particular, Dr Motiur Rahman worked tirelessly for the first four years as General Secretary and Dr Najmunnahar successfully took the responsibility of the Education Subcommittee.
+Dr Moinul Islam, Dr Zakir Parvez and Dr Shaila IsIam took great care in the organizational infrastructure and membership.
+Dr Jesmin Shafique performed excellent work in the treasury during the subsequent years and Dr Sabbir Siddique took great interest in reflecting our cultural heritage.
+In our first annual meeting we also gave life time honorary memberships to Dr M R Chowdhury, late Dr M Mufazzil Ali and late Dr Aminul Islam.

-Our future lies in uniting all Bangladeshi doctors under one banner of Federated union that is inspired in our constitution.
-Our essential objective is to help new migrant Bangladeshi doctors to pass the AMC exam and to get registration and a job, to get united with the doctors of Bangladeshi parents who graduated from Australian Universities and continue to put emphasis on our culture and tradition in a professional way.
+Our future lies in uniting all Bangladeshi doctors under one banner of Federated union, as is inspired in our constitution.
+Our essential objectives are to support new migrant Bangladeshi doctors in passing the AMC exam, getting their registrations and a job position.
+Also, to make connections with the doctors of Bangladeshi parents who graduated from Australian Universities and continue to put emphasis on our culture and tradition in a professional way.